Order batching using an approximation for the distance travelled by pickers

 The structure of this paper is as follows.
 In Section~\ref{sec:review} we review the literature on the order batching and picker routing problem considered.
 In Section~\ref{sec:basic} we present our basic formulation which decides the orders to be batched together so as to optimise an objective that approximates the picker routing distance travelled.
 In Section~\ref{sec:extend} we extend our formulation by improving the cross-aisle distance approximation for cases where we have more than one block in the warehouse.
 We also extend the aisle distance approximation and present constraints to remove symmetry in order to lessen the computational effort required.
-We also discuss in that section some relevant computational considerations and too present a heuristic algorithm based upon our formulation.
+In Section~\ref{sec:practical} we discuss some relevant practical and computational considerations and also present a heuristic algorithm based upon our formulation.
 In Section~\ref{sec:lp} we present constraints that strengthen the linear programming relaxation of our formulation.
 Section~\ref{sec:results} presents our computational results for the publicly available test problems we examined.
 Finally in Section~\ref{sec:conclusions} we present our conclusions.